-The eighth Furious is unquestionably the biggest Furious.
+The eighth Furious, The Fate of the Furious, is unquestionably the biggest Furious.
 With a reported $250 million budget that could pay for two Fast Fives, everything onscreen suggests oversized decadence run amok.
-There are returning long-timers like Tyrese Gibson and Chris “Ludacris” Bridges, and the always-delightful Kurt Russell now has Clint Eastwood's son as a handsome-goof sidekick, and one-time antagonist Jason Statham reappears with his own unexpected connections.
+There are returning long-timers like Tyrese Gibson and Ludacris, and the always-delightful Kurt Russell now has Clint Eastwood's son Scott Eastwood as a handsome-goof sidekick, and one-time antagonist Jason Statham reappears with his own unexpected connections.
 That's not to mention new baddie Charlize Theron, a full-fledged Bond Villain with a global plot that oddly/topically/inevitably involves the Russians.

 In which Justin Lin and Chris Morgan turn a pile of spare parts into a 10-second car.
 The over-delivering starts early in the third Fast film, when Sean Boswell (the oldest-looking high school student in movie history) races football jock Clay (the oldest brother from Home Improvement!) through a construction site.
 It’s a playful site gag that’s also a genuinely exciting car chase — an essential preview of the unique Arnold-Schwarzenegger-meets-Buster-Keaton mixture of muscle-car wild action and geometric precision that Lin brought to his films.